velascoluis/bio/README.md

 # Luis Velasco
-Luis is a Data Analytics Specialist at Gooogle, currently enjoying consulting/advisory work with a particular emphasis on (1) Distributed data processing systems (2) Machine Learning and (3) data assets governance.
+Luis is a Data Analytics Specialist at Gooogle, currently enjoying consulting/advisory work with a particular emphasis on (1) Distributed data processing systems and (2) Machine Learning.
-Luis has 15+ years of experience always linked to the data ecosystem, in companies such as Oracle or Hewlett Packard Enterprise.
+Luis has 15+ years of "full data" experience in companies such as Oracle or Hewlett Packard Enterprise.
 He is a computer engineer and holds a MBA from IESE / Kellogg School of Business.

 ## Find me around the web 🌎: